 The sustainable investments of the product are assessed to ensure that they do not cause significant harm to any environmental or social objective.
 This assessment makes use of Principal Adverse Impact Indicators ("PAI Indicators"), where applicable and where data is sufficiently available, and ensures that certain minimum standards are reached for each applicable PAI Indicator.
 The PAI Indicators relate to a number of potential negative impacts, including but not limited to greenhouse gas emissions, social and employee matters, respect for human rights, involvement with fossil fuels, gender balance on boards, whether a company is in breach of the Principles of the UN Global Compact, and anti-corruption and anti-bribery matters.
 The product does not invest in companies involved in certain activities which, in the opinion of the Investment Manager, are associated with a particularly adverse impact on sustainability in excess of certain thresholds.
-These include but are not limited to companies involved in the manufacture of tobacco products, companies with any involvement in certain types of controversial weapons, and companies with a high degree of involvement in coal extraction or coal-fired electricity generation.
+These include but are not limited to the PAB Exclusions set out in the EU Paris-Aligned Benchmark Regulations.